Timaru: Inline speed skating

 Timaru has New Zealand's largest Inline speed skating teams, South Canterbury, which has national records in several disciplines.
 The club has held many national tournaments over the years and holds the annual tour of Timaru.

+Tennis

+Timaru has several tennis clubs affiliated to Tennis South Canterbury.
+Their headquarters is the Trust Aoraki Tennis Centre on Benvenue Avenue, Timaru which features 14 outdoor floodlit courts.
+Since 2025, the venue has hosted a weeklong international tennis competition as part of the ITF World Tennis Tour.

+Cultural festivals

+Multicultural Aoraki hold an annual Multicultural Festival including food stalls and cultural performances.

+The Timaru Malayalee Association Inc. (TMA) actively celebrates Kerala's heritage with community initiatives, traditional festivals, and sporting events like badminton tournaments, cricket matches, and language classes.
+The South Canterbury Indian Cultural Society hold an annual Diwali celebration.

+Te Aitarakihi is an urban marae on Bridge Street which runs a lot of cultural activities including kapa haka and te reo Maori courses.
+It also holds public events to celebrate Waitangi Day and Matariki, and runs a community garden.

 Transport

 Timaru is on State Highway 1 (SH1), the main road route down the eastern coast of the South Island.

 There are regular coach and minibus services to Christchurch, Dunedin, Invercargill, Queenstown and the Mackenzie Country, leaving from outside the Visitor Information Centre, which provides booking facilities and other travel services.

 The Main South Line section of the South Island Main Trunk Railway runs through Timaru and is a significant freight corridor.
 Passenger rail services were discontinued after the cancellation of the Southerner in February 2002.
 Between 1949 and 1970, Timaru was serviced by the South Island Limited, one of the former New Zealand Railways Department's most prestigious trains.